Ahmedialm/Cifar10-Classification-with-Keras/README.md

-# Cifar10-Classification-with-Keras
-Cifar10 Classification with Keras
+# Cifar10 classification with Keras
-In this repo, I've trained cifar10 for a classification model build with Keras for 100 epochs and 32 batch size.
+In this notebook, I've trained moded for classification of cifar10 data for 100 epochs with Keras
+## Results
 Total accuracy : 0.7895
-Total loss : 0.65609